SatoryKono/ChEMBL_data_acquisition/tests/README.md

 ## Post-processing helper coverage

-`tests/postprocessing/test_target_postprocessing.py` provides deterministic unit tests for the target isoform post-processing helpers.
+`tests/unit/postprocessing/test_target_postprocessing.py` provides deterministic unit tests for the target isoform post-processing helpers.
 The scenarios cover CSV decoding fallbacks, normalisation rules, synonym tokenisation, duplicate elimination and the structure of the exported tables, ensuring the Power Query parity logic stays regression-free.
+The snapshot fixtures in `tests/resources/target_postprocessing_*.csv` capture the multi-isoform expansion and are consumed by the tests to guarantee stable outputs.

 ## Integration enrichment checklist